microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 //   ^?
 ```

-What happens here is that `StrOrNumArr` distributes on:
+What happens here is that `StrArrOrNumArr ` distributes on:

 ```ts twoslash
 type StrArrOrNumArr =